Madilyne L. "Maddy" Miller Obituary (2021) Kearney Hub

 OMAHA - Madilyne "Maddy" L. Miller, 60, of Omaha died Sunday, March 21, 2021, at Omaha.
 Visitation begins at 4 p.m.
-Friday with the vigil service starting at 5:30 p.m. at St. Frances Cabrini Catholic Church in Omaha.
+Friday with vigil service starting at 5:30 p.m. at St. Frances Cabrini Catholic Church in Omaha.
 A Mass of Christian burial will be 10 a.m.
 Saturday at the church.
-Rite of committal will be at Resurrection Cemetery in Omaha. -- Survivors include her son, Warren Miller (Janie); brothers, James Miller (Amy Adams) and Robert Miller (Jessica); sister, Sherri Peterson (Tim); grandchildren, Hailey and Wallace; along with many aunts, uncles, nieces, nephews and friends.
-She was preceded in death by her grandparents Aaron and Dema Williams and Merrill and Lelia Miller.
-Memorials are suggested to St. Frances Cabrini Catholic Church.
+Rite of committal will be at Resurrection Cemetery in Omaha.
+John A. Gentleman Mortuary and Cremation in Omaha is in charge of arrangements.
+Memorials may be given to the church, 1248 S. 10th St., Omaha, NE 68108.

 Bless you Maddy, fighting lung cancer for the last 6 months with grace and faith.
 Thank you to all that have fought beside her and phone calls and cards in Hospice the last 3 weeks and the last year.
 We appreciated all your prayers!